 Instead of simply presenting such realities, the implied Derridean approach to their complexity and instability might be better served by deconstruction; to attempt to discover the meanings within them.
 My intention is to accomplish this while retaining the sources of the relationship of abiding beauty and conflict.

-Watts is currently an active artist and adjunct professor at the University of Southern Indiana; she teaches both studio and digital arts.
+Watts is currently an active artist and Instructor of Art at the University of Southern Indiana; she teaches both studio and digital arts.
 She studies mycology, photography and video documentary on her time off.